Grande Galerie: Louvre Museum

-In the 1860s, the Louvre's architect Hector Lefuel remodeled the southwestern wing of the Louvre Palace and created a new venue for state ceremonies, the Salle des Sessions, close to the Tuileries Palace where Emperor Napoleon III had his Paris residence.
+In the 1860s, the Louvre's architect Hector-Martin Lefuel remodeled the southwestern wing of the Louvre Palace and created a new venue for state ceremonies, the Salle des Sessions, close to the Tuileries Palace where Emperor Napoleon III had his Paris residence.
 Lefuel cut the Grande Galerie short, reducing it by about a third of its original length, to make space for the new room.
 Since that room was broader than the gallery, it resulted in a protruding structure on the northern side, the Pavillon des Sessions.
 The building was entirely demolished west of the Pavillon Lesdiguières, as was the Pavillon de Flore at its western end, and rebuilt to the new plan and new exterior designs that replaced the previous giant order, which Lefuel disliked, with a replica of Métézeau's façade pattern further east.
 Lefuel also created the current skylight system at the center of the gallery's ceiling.
 The new ceilings of the gallery below the Pavillon Lesdiguières and Lefuel's new Pavillon La Trémoille were adorned with paintings by Alexandre-Dominique Denuelle and stucco sculptures by Albert-Ernest Carrier-Belleuse.

 The interior design was again streamlined around 1950 by Louvre architect Jean-Jacques Haffner. in the late 1960s, designer Pierre Paulin created new seats for the Grande Galerie.
 The room was refurbished during the 1990s as part of the Grand Louvre project, with no change of design but installation of air conditioning and other amenities.
 In the current arrangement of the Louvre's collections, the Grande Galerie is entirely devoted to the display of Italian paintings.